 The CPA will perform the agreed-upon procedures engagement in conjunction with their audit engagement, and will issue a report with any exceptions noted.
 The report will be issued with the local auditee’s audit report.

-The list of agreed-upon procedures to be performed, a sample engagement agreement, and answers to frequently asked questions may be found on LLA’s website.
-Beginning in Year 3, the frequently asked questions document was combined with the list of agreed-upon procedures.
+The list of agreed-upon procedures to be performed, a sample engagement agreement, a sample representation letter, an example AUP report, and answers to frequently asked questions may be found on LLA’s website.

 - Many of the areas the agreed-upon procedures cover – such as bank reconciliations and payroll and personnel – look like areas that the CPA should be testing during their audit.
 Wouldn’t that be duplication of effort?